Adriana de Souza e Silva

-Adriana de Souza e Silva is a Brazilian/American communication professor, information technologist, academic, and the author of several books on mobile communication, mobile art, and games.
+Adriana de Souza e Silva is a Brazilian/American media studies scholar and the author of several books on mobile communication, mobile art, and location-based games.
 She is a Communication Studies Professor and Director of the Center for Transformative Media at the College of Arts, Media and Design (CAMD) at Northeastern University.

-de Souza e Silva's research interest spans the fields of mobile communication and networked mobile studies, with a particular focus on the socio-economic inequalities, power imbalances, and access issues in the Global South.
+de Souza e Silva's research interest spans the fields of mobile communication and networked urban mobilities, with a particular focus on the socio-economic inequalities, power imbalances, and access issues in the Global South.

-de Souza e Silva is a co-editor of Mobile Media & Communication.
+de Souza e Silva is a senior editor of Mobile Media & Communication and Chair of the International Communication Association (ICA) Mobile Communication Division.

 Education

 In 1996, de Souza e Silva graduated from the Federal University of Rio de Janeiro, with a Bachelor of Arts in journalism and social communication.
-Her research thesis was Functional Design in Brazil: An European Solution, or a Non-Solution?.
-Subsequently, she pursued research in the field of Communication and Image Technology, within a Master's thesis titled Design as Interface of Contemporary Times.
-She received a Ph.D. from the same institution in 2004, with her submitted dissertation entitled From Multiuser Environments as (Virtual) Spaces to (Hybrid) Spaces as Multiuser Environments: Understanding Nomadic Technology Devices and Hybrid Communication Places.
+Her capstone project was titled Functional Design in Brazil: An [sic] European Solution, or a Non-Solution?.
+Subsequently, she pursued a master's degree in the field of Communication and Image Technology, within a thesis titled Design as Interface of Contemporary Times.
+She received a Ph.D. from the same institution in 2004, with her dissertation entitled From Multiuser Environments as (Virtual) Spaces to (Hybrid) Spaces as Multiuser Environments: Understanding Nomadic Technology Devices and Hybrid Communication Places.

 Career

-In 1999, de Souza e Silva was a Graphic Designer for the VIP magazine in São Paulo, Brazil.
+In 1999, de Souza e Silva was a Graphic Designer for the VIP magazine (Editora Abril) in São Paulo, Brazil.
 She then transitioned to academia and was a Visiting Scholar in the Department of Design, Media Arts at the University of California, Los Angeles (UCLA).
 In 2005, she was appointed as an assistant professor of communication at North Carolina State University (NCSU), and in 2010, she was an associate professor of Digital Culture and Mobile Communication at the IT University of Copenhagen in Denmark.
-She was also a professor of communication at NCSU.

-De Souza e Silva is the associate director of Communication Rhetoric and Digital Media (CRDM) PhD.
-Program at NCSU.
-She is concurrently working as the Director at the Network Mobilities Lab (NML) and is the incoming vice-chair of the International Communication Association Mobile Communication Division.
+de Souza e Silva was the Director of the Communication Rhetoric and Digital Media (CRDM) Ph.D.
+Program at NCSU and the Director of the Network Mobilities Lab (NML) at the same institution.

 Research

-De Souza e Silva's research expertise is in the field of communication, with a particular focus on location-aware mobile technologies and mobile phone use in developing countries.
+de Souza e Silva's research expertise is in the field of communication, with a particular focus on location-aware mobile technologies and mobile phone use in developing countries.
 Her research has focused on understanding how the association between technology and urban environments is altering lifestyles, work patterns, and social interactions.
 She defines "hybrid space" as a space formed by merging the physical location with virtual spaces.